-NovaSterilis’ sterilization process achieves an industry standard for sterilization of SAL6 for all allograft and xenograft materials with minimal to no impact on the tissue being processed.
-NovaSterilis’ process is capable of sterilization of product in final packaging (multi-layer gas-permeable sealed packaging).
+NovaSterilis’ sterilization process achieves a medical device industry standard of SAL6 for all allograft tissues with minimal to no impact on the tissue being processed.
+The NovaSterilis process is a terminal sterilization process; the product is processed in multi-layer gas-permeable sealed packaging.

-Annually, doctors transplant over 1,000,000 allograft tissues.
-With the exception of placental tissue, allograft tissue is obtained through a donation after death.
+Every year, doctors transplant over 1,000,000 allograft tissues.
+In most cases, with the exception of amniotic membrane, allograft tissue is obtained through a donation after a person’s death.
 These tissues and organs provide lifesaving benefits and we believe that the selfless act of donation is best honored if the tissue maintains all of its natural characteristics yet offers no risk of infection to the recipient.

 In addition to sterilization, scCO2 possesses excellent solvent and cleaning capabilities.
 As a result, NovaSterilis has incorporated the use of non-toxic scCO2 into the tissue cleaning process to extract embedded lipids and organic material, leaving tissue cleaner than many other cleaning processes.
 The result of the scCO2 cleaning and sterilization treatment is an extremely clean, mechanically superior, sterile allograft tissue that surgeons prefer.

 Please contact us to explore incorporating scCO2 into your allograft process.